 80% or more of tech calls we receive on carburetor issues usually are cured by

 setting the timing events correctly and upgrading the ignition system to handle

 When you go WOT your carb butterflies create a huge hole to the intake manifold, the bigger the hole the lower the velocity or air speed....too big a hole and you lose too much velocity, this loss of velocity and the valve open time being so short it can't fill to it's max potential or sweep the spent exhaust gases out of the combustion chamber...too big of a carb equals lower horsepower/tork output, poor drivability, tip in stumble, poor low end tork and for the Drag Racer a time slip that shows a mediocre 60' time.

 If the carb is too small it creates a restriction or vacuum condition in the intake and again the intake valve can't deliver a full charge of fresh air (O2) and fuel.

 These variances in the intake manifold vacuum signals send a message to the carb and dictate how much fuel it's going to add to the air rushing through it.

 This balance is critical to achieve optimum performance.

-This is not a mystical theory but a calculated scientific formula
+This is not a mystical theory or opinion but a calculated physics formula based on:

-Load: Weight, gearing, tire size, trans type and convertor
+Load: Weight, gearing, tire size, trans type and Convertor stall.